 6. Michirones (Fava Beans Stew)

-Michirones is a spicy stew made from fava beans with addition of few taste enhancing ingredients.
-Although Michirones has deep roots in traditional Murcia’s cuisine (southern neighbor of Valencia), due to its unquestionable gourmand values, it also gained recognition and popularity in Valencia.
-The best way to characterize the dish, is to say: the recipe is simple, it takes time to make it and the final result is unique.
+Michirones is a spicy stew made from fava beans with the addition of a few taste-enhancing ingredients.
+Although Michirones has deep roots in traditional Murcia cuisine (southern neighbor of Valencia), due to its unquestionable gourmand values, it also gained recognition and popularity in Valencia.
+The best way to characterize the dish is to say: the recipe is simple, it takes time to make it and the final result is unique.
 It’s simple because it takes only fava beans (also known as “Broad Beans”) and a broth based on cured ham, bacon, chorizo, spicy paprika as well as garlic and ‘herbs” to make it (at the end also a splash of what is the essence of the Mediterranean cuisine – virgin olive oil).
-It takes time to make it (but not an excessive labor) because first you must soak dried beans for at least 24 to 48 hours prior to starting the final step.
+It takes time to make it (but not excessive labor) because first, you must soak dried beans for at least 24 to 48 hours prior to starting the final step.

 And it is unique due to its rich and deeply rustic flavor, reminiscent of its origins – a dish prepared for hard-working people in the fields from readily available, not perishable ingredients.
 That’s also why traditionally michirones are made and served in clay pots.